Malvin-mi/Malvin-mi/README.md

 ### Hi there 👋
 #### My name is Michael Ogunyemi.
 I am a Frontend Developer(for now at least).
 ### About me.
 I am also a Vet Doctor and a writer.
 You can reach me with my email here michaelogunyemi3@gmail.com.
-I completed my college education in 2019 but started this year.
+I completed my college education in 2019 but started coding in 2021.
 I had always wanted to do that and I'm glad I started.
 I am also a public health enthusiast, I am interested in making the world healthier.
 I love football and I am a diehard chelsea fan.
 COYB.
 I have always found myself in leadership roles as I enjoy service.
 I recently served as team-lead in an internship I partook in.

 ### Education 👨🏽‍🎓
 - I learn everyday.